DrPurpleNova/SOT-Loot/README.md

 # Sea of Thieves Treasure Calculator GUI

-This project is a graphical user interface (GUI) application for calculating treasure gains in the game Sea of Thieves.
-It allows users to interact with existing treasure calculation logic, select emissaries, set emissary levels, and view potential gold gains based on collected treasures.
+This project is a GUI application for calculating treasure gains in *Sea of Thieves*.
+It allows players to interactively select emissaries, set levels, choose treasures, and view estimated gold gains using official multipliers.

+---

-## Project Structure
+## 🧭 Project Structure

 ```
 sotcalc-gui